 Yes.
 At the Department's discretion we may disclose personal data in response to lawful requests from the police and other statutory law enforcement agencies.

 Before we authorise any disclosure, the police have to demonstrate that the personal data concerned will assist them in the prevention and detection of a specified crime, or the apprehension or prosecution of an offender.

 Each request from the police is dealt with on a strict case-by-case basis to ensure that any such disclosure is lawful and in accordance with the Data Protection Act 2002.

 Does the Department share CCTV footage with any other third parties?

 Yes, but only in very limited circumstances.
 As with disclosures to the police, each request is dealt with on a case-by-case basis to ensure that any such disclosure is lawful and in accordance with the Data Protection Act 2002.

 We may also disclose personal data if required to do so by law.
 The Data Protection Act 2002 allows us to do this where the request is supported by evidence of the relevant legislation which requires the disclosure, or alternatively a Court Order.

 How can I access information?

-If you require access to the images of yourself recorded by a CCTV camera, or any other information held by the Department, you should contact the Infrastructure in writing, or alternatively, a subject access form is available to download on this page.
-You can also find information from signage within the bus or externally on each of the buses operated by the Department.
+If you require access to the images of yourself recorded by a CCTV camera, or any other information held by the Public Transport Division, you should contact the Division in writing at the address below, or email Public Transport.
+You can also find information from signage displayed both within and externally on each of the buses fitted with CCTV equipment that are operated by the Division.

 Isle of Man Public Transport